LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Related Work

 \subsection{Bi-Temporal Change Detection}

-Bi-temporal change detection \cite{htcdsurvey2022, landsatcdsurvey2017, cdsurvey2024} refers to the process of identifying changes between two satellite images captured at different times over the same geographical area.
-It typically utilizes a binary matrix to represent changed and unchanged regions between the bi-temporal images.
-Early research in this field relies heavily on human expertise for hand-crafted feature engineering \cite{automaticcd2000, unsupervisedcd2009,hsicd2014, fusioncd2017} to identify pixel differences.
-However, these methods are highly susceptible to variations in illumination and seasonal conditions, often misinterpreting differences caused by external factors as actual changes, leading to a high rate of false alarms~\cite{hicd2024}.
-In recent years, learning-based methods have shown great progress in detecting changes owing to their powerful feature extraction capabilities.
-They typically assume that images captured at different times follow the same distribution, thereby using siamese network, i.e., a shared feature extraction backbone, to process bi-temporal images.
-For instance, FC-Siam-conc \cite{cdfcn2018} employs a siamese extension of fully convolutional networks to extract multi-scale features from bi-temporal images, subsequently fusing these features hierarchically for change detection.
-However, since maps and images are heterogeneous data, they do not meet the identical distribution assumption, resulting in ineffective feature extraction for homogenization to identify changes.
+Bi-temporal change detection~\cite{cdmamba2025,change3d2025} refers to the process of identifying changes between two satellite images captured at different times over the same geographical area.
+Early research~\cite{hsicd2014} in this field relies heavily on human expertise for hand-crafted feature engineering to identify pixel differences.
+They are highly susceptible to variations in illumination and seasonal conditions, often misinterpreting differences caused by external factors as actual changes.
+In recent years, learning-based methods~\cite{clafa2023,bit2021} have shown great progress in detecting changes owing to their powerful feature extraction capabilities.
+They typically assume that images captured at different times follow the same distribution, thereby using siamese network~\cite{isnet2022},~\cite{saan2024}, which shares weights between two branches but with identical architecture, to process bi-temporal images.
+However, the heterogeneous nature of maps and images results in non-identical data distributions, which undermines the effectiveness of bi-temporal change detection methods in extracting homogeneous features for reliable map-image change detection.